op-amp/scala-cheatsheets/README.md

   scala HelloWorld
   # --> Hello, world!
   ```

-- Note that for most cases **JVM** (usually provided by JDK) must be
-  pre-installed in order to run Scala codes.

 - You can also use **Scala REPL**, an interactive command-line environment
   for evaluating and executing small code snippets.